cherylobo/Blacksharks/README.md

 6. Start the frontend and backend servers with these commands: `npm run dev` in `frontend` and `npm start` in `server` folder.

-## 🤝 Contributing

-Contributions to the Alumni Management System are welcome!
-If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-Thank you for using the Alumni Management System!
-If you have any questions or need assistance, please don't hesitate to contact us.